 Who Was Sir Francis Drake?

-Francis Drake was the eldest of 12 sons born to Mary Myllwaye (spelled "Mylwaye" in some cases) and Edmund Drake.
+Drake was the eldest of 12 sons born to Mary Myllwaye (spelled "Mylwaye" in some cases) and Edmund Drake.
 Edmund was a farmer on the estate of Lord Francis Russell, the second earl of Bedford.

 Drake was eventually apprenticed to a merchant who sailed coastal waters trading goods between England and France.
 He took to navigation well and was soon enlisted by his relatives, the Hawkinses.
 They were privateers who prowled the shipping lanes off the French coast, seizing merchant ships.